 Execution speed in crypto markets can mean the difference between profit and loss, particularly for scalpers, algo traders, and news traders who need fills within tight time windows.

-This includes websocket connections to exchanges, optimized order routing algorithms, and risk management systems that understand crypto market microstructure.
+This includes direct integrations with major crypto market makers and exchanges, rather than adapting traditional market infrastructure.
 The result is faster execution, tighter spreads, and better fills.
 In a market where milliseconds matter, specialized technology provides a tangible edge.

 Scalpers in particular notice this.
 A multi-asset platform optimized for forex execution may introduce latency on crypto orders that is invisible in a daily swing trade but catastrophic for a scalping strategy.
-Velotrade's infrastructure is built to serve the full range of crypto trading styles, including those that demand the fastest fills.
+The infrastructure is built to serve the full range of crypto trading styles, including those that demand the fastest fills.

 Deep Crypto Market Expertise